-2.1 Elymus athericus
+75 2.1 Elymus athericus

-Plants were collected in April 2015 from a salt marsh on the Dutch Island Schiermonnikoog (53°30'N, 6°16'E) from stands that have previously been identified to be dominated by genetically distinct populations of E. athericus, i.e. high-marsh (HM) and low-marsh (LM) genotypes (Bockelmann et al., 2003).
-Plants and soil were extracted in the form of intact sods to keep them alive during transport.
-In Hamburg, soil was removed and roots were rinsed before both genotypes were planted separately in trays with standardised potting soil.
-Until the start of the experiment (i.e. for 24 months), plants were kept under identical environmental conditions in a common garden at the Institute of Plant Science and Microbiology.
-Ramets of these plants were used for this study.
-In July 2017, single plants of similar size were transplanted to separate pots and randomly assigned to the flooding treatments.
-The pots were 15 cm in diameter, 17 cm in height and had holes in the bottom.
-They were filled with salt marsh soil taken from the salt marsh at Sönke-Nissen-Koog, Germany (54°36'N, 8°49'E) which was sieved (with a 1 cm mesh) and homogenised beforehand (see Nolte et al. (2013a) for soil properties).
-Eight replicates (i.e. single plants in separate pots) per genotype were placed on each step, so that a total number of 48 plants were used in this study.
+Plants were collected in April 2015 from a salt marsh on the Dutch Island Schiermonnikoog (53°30'N, 6°16'E) from stands that have previously been identified to be dominated by genetically distinct populations of E. athericus, i.e. high-marsh and low-marsh genotypes (Bockelmann et al., 2003).
+Individuals were propagated vegetatively (via rhizomes) and kept in trays under identical environmental conditions at the Institute of Plant Science and Microbiology in Hamburg, until July 2017 when the experiment commenced.
+Plants of similar size were transferred into pots (15 cm diameter, 17 cm height), filled with salt marsh soil taken from the salt marsh at Sönke-Nissen-Koog, Germany (54°36'N, 8°49'E).